gretelai/gretel-python-client/transformers.md

 Welcome to the Gretel Transformers documentation!
 Here we will introduce you to the concepts in the Transformers sub-package and provide some basic tutorials for getting started.

-For more advanced usage, please refer to our tutorials / guides on [our blog](https://www.medium.com/gretel-ai).
+For more advanced usage, please refer to our [blueprints](https://github.com/gretelai/gretel-python-client/tree/master/blueprints).

 ## Installation